 The Facilities at the Center of the Claims

 Two juvenile detention centers in San Bernardino County are now at the heart of serious legal claims: the Central Valley Juvenile Detention and Assessment Center in Apple Valley and the San Bernardino Juvenile Detention and Assessment Center.
-These facilities are meant to provide secure housing and rehabilitation programs for young people either waiting for court hearings or serving short terms.
+These facilities are examples of juvenile halls in San Bernardino County and are part of a broader network of California juvenile detention facilities, where similar issues have been reported statewide.

 Survivors say the reality was very different.
 In recent lawsuits, former detainees describe sexual abuse, harassment, and neglect by staff members who were supposed to protect them.
 One man has publicly shared that he was only ten years old when a probation officer abused him.
 Others recall that when they tried to speak up, their concerns were ignored, and nothing was done to stop the mistreatment.